AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 The graph also gives a glimpse of the percentage of subscriber accounts that are using more number of devices than the set threshold.

-The donut chart helps you judge the magnitude of subscriber accounts consuming channel content using devices more than the set threshold (in a timeframe) at a glance.
+The donut chart helps you judge the magnitude of subscriber accounts consuming channel content using devices more than the set threshold (in a timeinterval) at a glance.

 ![](assets/donut-devices-w-acc.png)